Rachel Razunguzwa

 Bright Awards

-Courtesy of Billy Blue College of Design at Torrens University Australia, the Bright Awards Design and Creative Technology competition highlights emerging talent across secondary schools in Australia.
+Courtesy of Billy Blue College of Design at Torrens University Australia, the Bright Awards Design and Creative Media competition highlights emerging talent across secondary schools in Australia.

 Overview

 The Bright Awards spotlight the fearless creative talent of Year 10, 11 and 12 students across Australia.
-Celebrating rising designers and tech rebels, this competition from Billy Blue College of Design puts future game-changers on the map.
+Celebrating rising designers and creative media moguls, this competition from Billy Blue College of Design puts future game-changers on the map.
 Whether you're just discovering your spark or ready to flaunt your skills, the Bright Awards give you the chance to get noticed by industry legends.
 And with cash prizes for students and schools, it's all about fuelling those creative dreams from the ground up.

 Meet our 2025 winners